Wake Up Sid: Plot

 Siddharth “Sid” Mehra, a gifted but aimless young man, is in his final year of college, indifferent to academics despite his intelligence.
 The son of wealthy businessman Ram Mehra, Sid leads an indulgent lifestyle, enabled by his caring mother, Sarita.
 His academic effort is negligent—barely studying before exams.
 Afterward, he celebrates with friends, oblivious to the consequences.

-His father offers him a Porsche car if he works at the family company for a month.
+Sid's father offers him a Porsche if he works at the family company for a month.
 Though initially enticed, Sid soon tires of the corporate environment and quits, giving up the promised car.

 At his college farewell party, Sid meets Aisha Banerjee, an ambitious writer from Kolkata who dreams of succeeding at Mumbai Beat magazine.
 Intrigued by her independence, Sid questions her resolve, but Aisha confidently affirms her aspirations.

 When Aisha struggles with terrible hostel conditions, Sid helps her find an apartment.
 Though the place is shabby, Aisha sees potential.
 With Sid and his friends’ help, she transforms it, forming a close friendship with him.
 When Sid suggests romance, Aisha gently rejects him, citing his lack of ambition.

 Aisha soon secures her job under the urbane Kabir Chaudhary at Mumbai Beat.
 Meanwhile, Sid receives devastating news: he has failed his final exams.
-Overwhelmed, he fights with his friends and storms out after a heated argument with his parents.
+Overwhelmed, he fights with his friends and storms out after having a heated argument with his parents.
 With nowhere to go, he turns to Aisha, who reluctantly lets him stay.

 Living together proves difficult.
 Sid struggles with basic chores, while Aisha, absorbed in her work, grows increasingly frustrated due to his clumsiness and incompetence.

-After a tense argument, Aisha advises Sid to return to his parents' house, pointing out that while his father runs a successful company, he himself is only useful for cooking and helping around the house.
-Sid, however, reveals that working at his father's firm made him feel out of place.
-He expresses a desire to find something that truly interests him and pleads for another chance.
-She agrees, and Sid begins to change—taking responsibility for housework and rekindling his love for photography.
-Aisha introduces him to Amit, a photography director at Mumbai Beat, who offers him an internship after seeing Sid’s work.
+After a heated argument, Aisha advises him to return to his parents' house since his father has a successful company while he is only useful for helping around the house, but Sid reveals that when he was working at his father's company, he felt out of place and wants to find a job that truly interests him and pleads for another chance.
+She allows him to stay longer, and Sid begins to change—taking responsibility for housework and rekindling his love for photography.
+Aisha introduces him to Amit, a photography director at Mumbai Beat, who offers him an internship after seeing Sid's work.